haoboatlab/OceanLight.jl/docs/src/QuickStart/Center.md

 Lastly, once the field `ed` is obtained.
 The `applybc!` apply and ensure the boundary condition of the `ed`.

 ```@example Center
-OceanLight.applybc!(ed,p)
+HydrOptics.applybc!(ed,p)
 ```

 Once the simulation is over, the downwelling irradiance field $I(x,y,z)$ is stored in variable `ed`.
-To export the data, the build-in function `OceanLight.exported` export data and its statistical information in to `.h5` format, depended on the path given by user.
+To export the data, the build-in function `HydrOptics.exported` export data and its statistical information in to `.h5` format, depended on the path given by user.

 The result downwelling irradiance field $I(x,y,z)$ is in 3 dimension tensor, where the first two dimensions represent horizontal field, and the last represents the vertical field or depth.
 The first few depth layer represents the air phase, hence $I(x,y,z)$ is zeros, depending on how many layer specified as air phases `ztop`.
 To visualize using `Plots` julia package, users can try the example code below.